 What does online learning look like?

-Online learning consists of a variety of learning activities which you will complete individually and collaboratively.
+Some courses are designed to include elements of online learning.
+This is known as blended learning.
+Online learning is intended to complement your on-campus learning and consists of a variety of learning activities which you will complete individually and collaboratively.

 Online learning activities will be delivered both live (such as timetabled lectures or seminars and tutorials delivered via Zoom or Teams) and in no fixed time (such as readings, videos, quizzes, discussion forums) though deadlines for completing activities may apply.
 This approach combines the community-building benefits of whole class activities with the flexibility that comes with being able to work individually at your own pace.